alubbock/microbench/README.md

   package needs to be installed for line-by-line code benchmarking.
 * `MBInstalledPackages` requires `setuptools`, which is not a part of the standard library, but is usually available.
-* The CPU cores and total RAM extensions require [psutil](https://pypi.org/project/psutil/).
+* The CPU cores, total RAM, and telemetry extensions require [psutil](https://pypi.org/project/psutil/).
 * The NVIDIA GPU plugin requires the [nvidia-smi](https://developer.nvidia.com/nvidia-system-management-interface)